 Just like the Suits Me® debit card has revolutionised the banking sector, to break down the invisible barriers when it comes to banking and promote financial inclusion for everyone.
 However, the newest forms of banking will offer more functionality, more flexibility and ease of usage.

-Our accounts are personal e-money current accounts where you’ll receive a contactless Mastercard® debit card, access to online banking and a mobile banking app to manage your finances on the go, from anywhere in the world, 24/7.
+Our accounts are personal e-money accounts where you’ll receive a contactless Mastercard® debit card, access to an online account and a mobile app to manage your finances on the go, from anywhere in the world, 24/7.

-Once you have opened an account with us, you will gain access to a multitude of banking features to ensure you can bank with ease.
+Once you have opened an account with us, you will gain access to a multitude of banking-like features.

 Opening an account with us takes ten minutes, there are no credit checks and we don’t ask you to provide proof of address.